WitchPHD/decktuner_tip_comparison/README.md

 # What to do
 1. Run the program ( either on your own python terminal, or here: https://www.online-python.com/ ).
 Input the number of recent tip amounts you want to input.
-2. Input each tip's USD dollar amounts one by one without any special characters.
-This is a very basic program with next to no error-catching.
+2. Input each tip's USD dollar amounts one by one.
+Do not use any special characters ( This is a very basic program with next to no error-catching ).
 3. ????
 4. Profit